thjread/thjread-blog/posts/2020-03-09-getting-started-category-theory.markdown

 ## Honourable mentions

-Here are a few more books which I would recommend, although I have less personal experience with these.
+Here are a few more sources which I would recommend, although I have less personal experience with these.

 ### Basic Category Theory --- Tom Leinster